Tracec99/blog/content/about.md

 title: "About Me"
 date: "2016-05-05T21:48:51-07:00"
 ---
-I am an Honors student currently pursuing a Bachelor's of Science in Data Science at the University of Arkansas at Fayettville.
-I acquired a love for backpacking and the outdoors during my time in the Boy Scouts.
-I enjoy learning about practically any topic that catches my interest, and I try to never stop learning.
+I am a freshman honors student currently majoring in data science at the University of Arkansas, Fayetteville.
+My interests include statistics, social data analytics, and environmental research.
+I have always loved the process of exploring data and discovering new insights.
+As a data science student at the University of Arkansas I am learning to ask questions with interesting answers and how to use the tools and skills at my disposal to develop data-driven solutions to real-world issues.
+In the Boy Scouts, I developed leadership, communication, and teamwork skills and acquired a love of the outdoors, earning the Eagle Scout Award in August of 2017.